-I am honored to serve as the dean of Cizik School of Nursing at UTHealth Houston, which is one of the highest-ranked MSN and BSN programs in the State of Texas.
+I am honored to serve as the dean of Cizik School of Nursing at UTHealth Houston, which is one of the highest-ranked nursing programs in the State of Texas.
 Our graduates at the baccalaureate, masters, and doctoral levels are in high demand, and our more than 13,000 alumni are contributing to the global community in leadership, research, clinical, and entrepreneurial positions.

-Our home is a beautiful, state-of-the-art facility for teaching, research, and student services, located in the heart of Houston's world-famous Texas Medical Center.
+Our home is a beautiful, state-of-the-art facility for teaching research, and student services, located in the heart of Houston's world-famous Texas Medical Center.
 The eight-story, \$57-million nursing building, encompassing 195,000 sq. ft., is certified with the coveted LEED® Gold rating for its sustainability and environmentally friendly design.
 Recognized as one of the top green buildings in the U.S., Cizik School of Nursing has received 11 prestigious local, state, and national architectural design awards since opening in 2004.

-To ensure financial assistance to our students, we have been the fortunate recipients of scholarship endowments with a current market value of over \$17 million.
+To ensure financial assistance to our students, this year we have been the fortunate recipients of \$17 million in financial aid and scholarships.
 We also are the grateful beneficiaries of financial support from the PARTNERS organization, which now holds a scholarship endowment of over \$3-million and has awarded 118 full tuition and 229 total nursing scholarships.
 We all are committed to "pass it on," so that future generations of nurses can be educated in the world's largest healthcare center, by our world-class faculty.